-A sea of clouds at the base of Teide General Information.
+A sea of clouds at the base of Teide

+General Information.
 The Park is served by bus (guagua) lines 348 and 342.
 To reach the north entrance by car, take the TF-21 (Orotava-Granadilla) and the TF-24 (La Laguna-El Portillo).
 The southern entrance is reached by way of TF-21 or the Boca Tauce-Chío road (TF-38).

 Visitor Centres.
 There are two Visitor Centres open daily (except 25 December and 1 January) from 9 a.m. to 4 p.m.
 El Portillo Visitor Centre exhibits the geological history of the Park and the relations and environment of the life forms that inhabit it.
 The Cañada Blanca Visitor Centre offers an exhibition on the interaction and mutual influence of man and the Cañadas.
+In addition, outside the National Park, in the hull of La Orotava, is the Visitor Center Telesforo Bravo, open to the public from Tuesday to Sunday from 9 to 14 and from 15:30 to 18 hours.

 The origin of the Park.
 The origin of the Circo de Las Cañadas is one of the most disputed aspects of volcanism in the Canary Islands today.
+The most plausible hypothesis is the sliding theory, according to which 170,000 years ago the flanks of

+PARQUE NACIONAL

+2022

+TEIDE

+PARQUE NACIONAL

+Your safety is our

+concern, but it is

+your responsibility.

-The most plausible hypothesis is the sliding theory, according to which 170,000 years ago the flanks of the Edificio Cañadas (an immense volcanic complex which some scientists estimate to have been 6,000 m high) were destabilised by an excessive build-up of matter.
+Spring in the Park the Edificio Cañadas (an immense volcanic complex which some scientists estimate to have been 6,000 m high) were destabilised by an excessive build-up of matter.
 They slid towards the sea leaving a huge horseshoe-shaped depression, which is now the amphitheatre of Las Cañadas and the Icod-La Guancha valley.
-Intense volcanic activity subsequently filled in the cavity to produce the Teide stratovolcano Routes Spring in the Park Guided excursions.
+Intense volcanic activity subsequently filled in the cavity to produce the Teide stratovolcano.
+Routes Guided excursions.
 Visitors can go on free guided walks.
 Apply to the Park Office and Centres.
 Trail network.
 There is a comprehensive network of trails for walkers to enjoy the Park on their own.
 Other services Botanical garden.
 Situated next to the Portillo Visitor Centre.
-This provides the opportunity to view Canary alpine plants (which are difficult to see in their natural environment), many of them endemic to the Park or the island
+This provides the opportunity to view Canary alpine plants (which are difficult to see in their natural environment), many of them endemic to the Park or the island.